 What does the Maritime Stormwater Program Cover?

-Learn more about Seaport Division's Phase 1 Municipal Permit
+Learn more about Maritime Division's Phase 1 Municipal Permit

 The management of stormwater is a crucial part of the Port of Seattle's responsibility in protecting the Puget Sound.
-Covering 1,560 acres, the Seaport's paved surfaces are more than 20 times larger than Seattle Center and almost twice the size of New York's famed Central Park.
+Covering 1,560 acres, the Maritime port's paved surfaces are more than 20 times larger than Seattle Center and almost twice the size of New York's famed Central Park.

-These surfaces require the seaport to manage 1.2 billion gallons of runoff annually.
+These surfaces require the Maritime port to manage 1.2 billion gallons of runoff annually.